Projects Now Open to EB-5 Investors:

 Most EB-5 investors and developers choose the Regional Center route because it relieves the investor from managing their EB-5 investment.
 For the investor, this means they do not have to live near their investment and can live and work in any state.
 For the developer it means an experienced regional center staff can act in a managerial role such as finding investors, raising capital, handling legal matters, and filing the necessary paperwork and I-526 petitions.
 If your project is to construct apartments or mixed-use real estate, you will need to partner with a regional center because your project is not likely to create enough direct jobs to qualify for EB-5.
 There are other huge benefits of partnering with a Regional Center that you can learn about in our FAQ section, "Benefits of EB-5 Regional Center".

-Central Western Regional Center covers these 9 states:
+Smith Central Regional Center covers these 9 states:

 What drives demand for development projects?
 Job growth.